Tuesday, October 8, 2024

 It is also not the only option for a struggling couple, and this is not just because there is also the option of reconciliation within the marriage.
 Spousal separation, the temporary living apart of a couple despite their relational and/or legal marriage, is always a possibility for those who do not want to actually divorce but desperately need time to think about how to handle their relationship.
 Moreover, the simple act of separating for a time could apply pressure on an irrational husband or wife.
 The offending party could realize the sincerity of their partner or the depths of their own stupidity.
 If they really care about the marriage, they would be able to resolve the problems that stem from their own self.

 Not all marriages are worth saving even on the Biblical worldview.
 Indeed, sins like rape within marriage (Deuteronomy 22:25-27 says rape is like murder and deserves death) and adultery (Deuteronomy 22:22) are both capital crimes, so the real default should be neither reconciliation nor divorce, but execution.
 No, the contrary idea is a glaring lie believed by non-rationalists who are not familiar with the real teachings of the Bible.
-Divorce still does not have to be the first thing someone leaps to in marital trouble, not that every single marriage problem Biblically legitimizes divorce.
+Divorce still does not have to be the first thing someone leaps to in marital trouble, not that every single marriage problem Biblically legitimizes divorce--an amoral problem could cause marital tension and yet does not entail sin.
 When attempts at reconciliation or confrontation fail, living apart without forsaking the actual marital bond is a great way to reflect on the nature of a marriage or pressure needed changes without directly charging down the road to divorce.

 No comments: